Test-Optional Business Schools – Is Applying without a GMAT Score a Good Idea or Bad Strategy?

 • Executive Assessment score (another exam offered by GMAC)

-• MCAT, LSAT, PCAT, or DAT score
+• MCAT, LSAT, PCAT, DAT, or OAT score

 • Undergraduate exam scores such as the ACT or SAT (suggested by UVA Darden)